When running a business, the “Ignorance is bliss” approach may seem tempting but may create major roadblocks when trying to scale heights.

-Albert Humphrey discovered the SWOT analysis in the 1960’s.
-It helped companies understand their business as a whole and analyse their current situation.
+Albert Humphrey discovered the SWOT analysis in the 1960s.
+It helped companies understand their business as a whole and analyze their current situation.

 Just list out the 4 categories and do a brainstorming session with your colleagues to make it a more joyful exercise.

 1.Strengths: This can be anything that sets your business apart from your competition like knowledge, experience, certifications, workforce, product /service uniqueness, location, you could include things from your SHINE list.

 2.Weakness: Anything that’s hindering your progress ex: bad reviews, cash flow problems, too many employee absences, etc.

 3.Opportunities: For example a gap in the market where you could help, a specific niche or group of people, new ways to reach your customers, etc.

 4.Threats: This can include your competitors, too many start-ups in your niche, government regulations affecting your industry as a whole, etc.